zhangxinhui02/Kuboard-Helm-Chart/README.md

 - `Frontend.Endpoint`: Entry point of frontend page.
 When `Ingress.Enable` is `true`, this key will be automatically set to `https://<Ingress.Host>`(Of course, it can be manually overwritten).
 When `Ingress.Enable` is `false`, **manually setting is required**.
 - `Frontend.AgentServerTcp`/`Frontend.AgentServerUdp`: These keys will be automatically set to `'Service.*.NodePort'`(Of course, it can be manually overwritten).

+When running Kuboard on a slow network/file system, timeout errors may occur.
+In this case, please refer to field `NodeName` and `Etcd` in `values.yaml`.

 ## Change Logs

+- 0.1.2: Kuboard can be specified to run on specific nodes to avoid timeout error.
+The `heartbeat-interval` and `election-timeout` parameters of Etcd can be manually set.
 - 0.1.1: Multiple releases in one namespace are supported.
 You can install any number of releases to any namespace, as long as the release name is different.
 - 0.1.0: The initial chart.
 Can be installed in a separate namespace.